 The Multistate Professional Responsibility Examination (MPRE) is a two-hour, 60-question multiple-choice exam developed and administered by the National Conference of Bar Examiners (NCBE).
 The exam measures your knowledge and understanding of established standards for the professional conduct of lawyers.

-The MPRE is typically administered in March, August and October.
+The MPRE is typically administered in March, August and October (or November).

 You must register for the MPRE through your NCBE account.
 For more information on the MPRE and registering for the exam, please visit the NCBE’s MPRE website.